Aloo Raita Recipe (Potato Raita)

 For The Raita

-Others – You will also need green chilies, fresh mint leaves, and cilantro (fresh coriander leaves).
-Adjust the green chilies as per your taste.
+- Others – You will also need green chilies, fresh mint leaves, and cilantro (fresh coriander leaves).

 For Tempering

 Tempering is optional but greatly enhances the flavor of aloo raita.
-You will need oil, cumin seeds, dry red chilies, and curry leaves.
-Use any cooking oil that you prefer.
+You will need the following ingredients.

 How To Make Potato Raita